 A doctor may recommend colorectal surgery if a diagnostic procedure reveals the presence of any of the following medical conditions:

 - Imperforate anus (or other birth defect)

 - Fecal incontinence

 - Ulcerative colitis

 - Severe constipation

 Tampa General Hospital’s Endoscopy Center offers diagnosis and treatment for an extensive range of gastroenterological conditions, including those that require surgical colorectal surgery as treatment.
-TGH has been named one of the top 50 hospitals in the nation for Gastroenterology & GI Surgery by U.S. News & World Report for 2017-18.
+TGH has been named one of the top 50 hospitals in the nation for Gastroenterology & GI Surgery as well as Best Florida Hospital for Gastroenterology & GI Surgery by U.S. News & World Report for 2020-21.

 To find a gastroenterologist who can diagnose these conditions and determine whether colorectal surgery is required, click here or call 1-800-833-3627.